Faculty

 Fellowship: Perinatal Child Health, PCC Community Wellness

-Dr. Skaff is core faculty working with residents in continuity clinic, on our Maternal Child Health service, as well as on inpatient medicine team.
+Dr. Skaff supervises the OB rotation, teaches Wednesday didactics, and precepts residents in continuity clinic.
 His journey with LCHC began as a medical student, when he was assigned continuity clinic with Dr. Benjamin Preyss as part of his medical school's family medicine leadership program.

 He is passionate about full spectrum family medicine and completed a specialized fellowship training in high-risk obstetrics, including Cesarean sections.